dadosfera/dadosfera-ai-oss/docs/source/getting_started/installation.md

 the pod ([k8s
 docs](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#types-of-probe)), for which
 it uses the `REJECT` target.
-This means that DNS queries will start failing immediately without the configured resolver timeout being respected (in Orchest we use a timeout of `10` seconds with `5` attempts).
+This means that DNS queries will start failing immediately without the configured resolver timeout being respected (in Dadosfera AI we use a timeout of `10` seconds with `5` attempts).
 In order to respect the timeout instead of failing immediately, you can tweak the `readinessProbe` or simply remove it by editing the manifest of the `coredns` deployment: